 Charles L. Wright was appointed keeper of his namesake lights on June 14, 1894, was paid $20 for the land on which the rear light stood, and received an annual salary of $100.
 He served through 1935 and was succeeded by his son, Charles Evan Wright, who was keeper until 1959.

 The present Wrights Front Rage Light, a white, square, pyramidal tower that stands 3.7 metres (12.1 feet) tall, replaced the original structure in 1903.
 A red light that produces a 0.5-second flash every second is displayed from a window near the top of the seaward face of this tower.
 The rear tower has been enclosed, is located 694.8 metres (2,280 feet) from the front range, and displays a two-second, red flash every four seconds.
 The Coast Guard deactivated Wrights Range in 2011.
-Note that the red range light on the rear tower, as shown in the bottom picture at left taken in 2012, has been removed.
+Note that the red range light on the rear tower has been removed.

 Victoria Seaport Museum Inc. has submitted a petition for ownership of the lighthouse under the Parks Canada Heritage Lighthouse Program.